 Whereas us DJs like to think a promoter is going to hear our mix and drop everything in order to 1) Tell all their friends how great this new DJ they've discovered is, and 2) Call you immediately to book you, that's sadly not how it usually works.

-What happens is the promoter you know vaguely through a friend and who you've met once or twice picks your nicely presented mix out of a pile, and having had it on for 20 minutes, realises it's roughly what she's looking for, and it doesn't suck.
+What happens is that the promoter you recognize mistily through an exponent and United Nations agency you have met once or doubly picks your nicely given combine out of a pile, and have had it on for 20 minutes, realises it's roughly what she's looking for, and it doesn't suck.
 Then, she gets distracted, and two weeks later when it's time to think about that resident DJ she's been thinking of hiring, she's forgotten all about your CD.

 At that stage, you may or may not get "remembered", depending on countless possible circumstances, all of which are pretty much out of your control.